iamabrarr/Clear-Ai-On-Docs/privacy_policy.md

-Privacy Policy – Clear Ai On
+Privacy Policy – PjDriver

 Last updated: 13-05-2025

-At Clear Ai On, we respect the privacy of our users.
+At PjDriver, we respect the privacy of our users.
 This Privacy Policy aims to inform you clearly and transparently about how we handle your data when you use our application.

 1. Data Collection
-Clear Ai On does not collect, store, or process any personally identifiable information from its users.
+PjDriver does not collect, store, or process any personally identifiable information from its users.
 We do not request:
 	•	your name,
 	•	your email address,
 	•	your location data,
 	•	your activity or behavior within the app.
-Images you process using Clear Ai On remain local on your device and are not stored on our servers.
+Images you process using PjDriver remain local on your device and are not stored on our servers.

 2. Payments and Subscriptions
 In-app purchases (free trial, annual subscription) are managed directly through the platforms (Apple App Store or Google Play Store).